cschpc/elmfire-on-KNL/Reports/Optimization.md

 | 128       | 128                | 128.45   | 60.2125      |
 | 128       | 256                | 138.09   | 84.4375      |

-The best performance is achieved when running on 128 threads, the original code took 136 seconds per time step when running with 128 threads and our optimized version also achieves its best performance when runnin on 128 threads.
-With the OpenMP version, and the optimizations carried out on the grid update function, we can achieve the same peformance we previsoly did with 128 MPI ranks on 32 MPI ranks and running 4 OpenMP threads per rank.
-At 32 MPI rank we are able to reduce the memroy usage of the program by 47%.
-If want to saccrifice some performance than can be furthe reduced by running 16 MPI ranks and 8 OpenMP threads, in that case we have 15% worse performance but 60% less memory requiered than the original version running on 128 MPI ranks.
+The best performance is achieved when running on 128 threads, the original code took 136 seconds per time step when running with 128 threads and our optimized version also achieves its best performance when running on 128 threads.
+With the OpenMP version, and the optimizations carried out on the grid update function, we can achieve the same performance we previously did with 128 MPI ranks on 32 MPI ranks and running 4 OpenMP threads per rank.
+At 32 MPI rank we are able to reduce the memory usage of the program by 47%.
+If want to sacrifice some performance than can be further reduced by running 16 MPI ranks and 8 OpenMP threads, in that case we have 15% worse performance but 60% less memory required than the original version running on 128 MPI ranks.

 For the medium test case running on Marconi ...

 <!-- comment about what can now be simulated -->
-With the reduction in memory usage the application user are able to significantly scale up the simulations they are running.
+With the reduction in memory usage the application user are able to scale up the simulations they are running.
+Previously the memory usage of the code was the main limiting factor on the type of simulation that could be run, the reactor size was limited to roughly 0.069m³.
+With the OpenMP version the reactor size can be scaled up, to a volume of around 21m³, enabling the team to simulate the Tore Supra reactor.

 ## Further work

 <!-- IO -->
-The I/O functions of the code was largely ignored since it is rarely called and the development team is in the process of redesigning the I/O functionalliy.
+The I/O functions of the code was largely ignored since it is rarely called and the development team is in the process of redesigning the I/O functionally.

 <!-- account for angle when binning -->
-Currently we are only accounting for the distance from the center when binning the particles for updating the field.
+Currently we are binning and sorting the particles based on which ring segment of the field they fall into.
 While this allowed us to do away with the memory intensive OpenMP reduction it does come with some limitations.
 Firstly there is a limit on how many bins we can create this way, which will put a hard limit on the number of threads the operation can be distributed over.
-Ideally we would like to have more bins than we have threads to enable us to balance the load between the threads in since some bins will include significantly more work than others.
+Ideally we would like to have more bins than we have threads to enable us to balance the load between the threads in since some bins will include more work than others.
 One way to accomplish this would be to also account for the angle each particle sits at when binning, splitting the larger rings into segments.
 This would increase the number of bins and allow us to have more parallelism for that section and also allow us to better balance the load between threads for that section.
+Additionally it should also offer us a speedup if we can make the bins small enough to fit into cache, as then we could see significant cache reuse when writing the particles effect on the grid.

 ## Conclusion

+Through the use of OpenMP shared memory parallelism we are able to reduce the amount of memory needed by the Elmfire solver, while still maintaining the performance.
+The memory reductions enabled the Elmfire team to simulate reactors that they had previosly been unable to.
+The code modifications are present in the version of the solver they are using to simulate these reactor types.
 <!-- what did we learn -->
 <!-- make a point about the modifications being in the master branch and ready to use -->